Xangis/wbsrch/README.md

 of daemons can run.
 It should depend on how much RAM, how many processor cores, and how much disk space the system has.

+### The Alexa Top Million URLs

 One common option for seeding the initial crawl is the Alexa top 1 million sites.
-There is a script, alexa_import, that will do that.
+There is a script, alexa_import.py, that will do that.
 Be warned, though, that it's easy to game the Alexa rankings, so there is a LOT of spam, especially in the bottom half.
-There are also a lot of the type of thing that ad networks won't let you place ads against -- porn, gambling, actual nazis, pill spam, malware, etc.
+There are also a lot of the type of thing that ad networks won't let you place ads against -- porn, gambling, actual nazis, pill spam, malware, etc. To run the alexa_import script, run:

+python alexa_import.py

+When it runs it will add any new domains found to the domains portion of the database.

+These files will be created as output:

+alexa_blocked.txt - URLs that were blocked from crawling due to banned domains, invalid URLs, etc.

+alexa_new.txt - List of all new domain URLs found in the file.
+You may want to crawl these immediately.

+alexa_processed.txt - List of all of the URLs that were processed from the file.

+alexa_skipped.txt - URLs that were skipped.

+### Crawling a List of URLs

+If you have a list of URLs in a text file, one per line like the alexa_new.txt file generates, you can crawl them with this command (the -s 1 means crawl one URL per second and you may want to set that to 0):

+python manage.py crawl -f "alexa_new.txt" -m 1000000 -s 1

+### Crawling a Single URL

+To crawl a single URL, run this command:

+python manage.py crawl -j "https://www.example.com"

+### Word Lists

 When building the initial index, it may be helpful to use the language word lists in the /wordlists folder.
 You can queue up a dictioary of words with: